rebelsky/csc321-jekyll/_dev/_home/syllabus.md

 Because much of our work in this course involves collaboration and discussion, you will be evaluated on your participation.
 Participating in class involves:

- - being present in class (physically and mentally)
+* being present in class (physically and mentally)
- - coming to class on time
+* coming to class on time
- - coming to class prepared
+* coming to class prepared
- - asking questions when appropriate
+* asking questions when appropriate
- - making positive contributions to class discussion by volunteering and when called upon
+* making positive contributions to class discussion by volunteering and when called upon
- - staying on task during lab exercises, and
+* staying on task during lab exercises, and
- - working effectively with your partner(s)
+* working effectively with your partner(s)

 Students who regularly meet these criteria can expect to earn an A- for their participation grade.
 I will reward students who regularly provide significant insights or guide discussion in productive ways with a higher participation score.
 Students who fail to participate regularly (e.g., demonstrating a lack of preparation or involvement during lab exercises) or who participate in counterproductive ways (e.g., by dominating the conversation, making inappropriate comments, or getting off-task) can expect to earn a lower score.

 Workload
 --------

 Here's what I expect you'll be spending your time on each week

-* Class time (3 hours)
+* Class time (4 hours)
-* Readings/videos (4 hours)
+* Readings/videos/journaling (4 hours)
-* Journaling (2 hours)
-* Programming and writing assignments (4 hours)
+* Programming and writing assignments (5 hours)

 The first week may be a bit busier as you get set up.